scafi/scafi.github.io/pages/docs.md

-The edges connecting nodes represent logical communication channels that are set up by the aggregate computing platform according to an application-specific _neighbouring relationship_ (which, for situated system, is typically a communication range).
+The edges connecting nodes represent logical communication channels that are set up by the aggregate computing platform according to an application-specific _neighbouring relationship_ (which, for situated systems, is typically a communication range).
 * From a behavioural point of view, any device "continuously" interprets the aggregate program against its local context.
 * From an interactional point of view, any device continuously interacts with its neighbours to acquire and propagate context.
- This is what enables local activity to influence global activity and viceversa.
+ This is what enables local activity to influence global activity and vice versa.

 ### Execution model